mpaskevi/phd/pages/02.research/04.chapter-1/01.research-questions/subsection.md

 - What role do non-Indigenous open educators have in responding to the TRC Calls to Action?
 - do OEP increase access to higher education for Indigenous learners
+- which multi-access learning models are preferred by remote students?
+  - micro-campus (f2f logistics + centralized curriculum)
+  -

 #### Thoughts